Utrecht Science Park: Buildings in De Uithof

 Some of the buildings on De Uithof have an unusual architecture, and some have won prizes for their architecture.
 The Educatorium, designed by Rem Koolhaas (1997), contains a glass-bottomed walking bridge and circular walls.
 The Minnaertgebouw used to contain a large basin that was used to collect rain water, and its outer wall is supported by large characters, M, I, N, N, A, E, R, T. The Universiteitsbibliotheek (University Library), designed by Wiel Arets (2004), is known for its spacious interior and black exterior.
-Many of the buildings are named after scientists that worked in a field which is similar to the specialization of the occupants of the building.
+All three of these buildings are featured in the book 1001 Buildings You Must See Before You Die.

 University buildings

 This is a partial list of buildings at the Utrecht Science Park.
 The official names of all of the buildings are found here.
+Many of the buildings are named after scientists that worked in a field which is similar to the specialization of the occupants of the building.
 The Dutch word "gebouw" means "building".